 Double-element close-up lenses

-Double-element lenses contain two elements.
-They are also called dual-element or achromatic close-up lenses.
+If the Raynox lenses don’t appeal, then for optimum image quality buy a double-element close-up lens.
+Double-element lenses have two elements and are also called dual-element or achromatic close-up lenses.
 The second element cancels out the aberrations and poor edge quality of the first.

 Nikon used to make the 3T, 4T, 5T and 6T double-element lenses, but they’ve been discontinued.
 You may be able to buy them second-hand.